 Though beetles in the Geotrupes genus are large and heavy-looking they can and do fly both during the night and day.

 The adults emerge from the soil on warm nights and take flight in search of dung.
 The beetle above was found lying dead on some steps in Rhodes.
-It is probably Geotrupes stercorosus, a dung scarabid commonly found on the island, and all over Europe, on hillsides, woodland and moorland.
+It is probably Geotrupes stercorosus, now renamed Anoplotrupes stercorosus, a dung beetle commonly found on the island, and all over Europe, on hillsides, woodland and moorland.
 Adults are 14 - 20 mm long, black or blue/black with a metallic blue or green sheen.